Tuttotorna/OMNIA/README.md

 structural validity != semantic correctness

 OMNIA measures structural validity.
 It does not measure semantic truth.

 This boundary is intentional.

+OMNIA is not a truth oracle.
+OMNIA is not a semantic evaluator.
+OMNIA is not a final decision system.

+---

+Non-Negotiable Rule

+measurement != inference != decision

+OMNIA stays inside the measurement layer.

+That is what keeps it clean.

 ---